Advice for buying a car privately

-When it comes to purchasing a car, there are a couple of avenues you could do down.
+When it comes to purchasing a car, there are a couple of avenues you could go down.
 You could purchase a brand new one direct from the manufacturer or purchase a second hand one from a dealership, private owner or even at auction.
-It’s likely that, whichever avenue you choose, you’ll come away with a car that you love, however, there are pros and cons of each option.

-Many people decide to buy their car through a private owner instead of through a dealership.
-Generally, you can save money by doing this and may get a similar vehicle at a lower price, but you may also be feeling a bit worried about making such a big purchase in this way.
-That’s why this guide is full of advice and tips to show you how you can buy your next car privately.
+Some people decide to buy their car through a private owner instead of through a dealership.
+Generally, you can save money by doing this and may get a similar vehicle at a lower price, but as it's not through a professional company, this may seem a daunting and perhaps worrisome prospect.
+Read on to learn more about this option and if it might be right for you.

 So you know that you want to buy a car from a private owner, but how do you go about finding vehicles for sale?
 It’s not quite as straightforward as walking into your local dealership and seeing which cars are available.

-If you don’t have access to the internet or a computer, you can check the listings in your local newspaper.
+If you don’t have access to the internet, or want to search every avenue, you can check you can check the listings in your local newspaper.

 When you go and view, you should ask the current owner for the V5C logbook to ensure that the car is currently registered to their address and is in their name.
 You should also ask for any paperwork associated with the vehicle, including the most recent MOT certificate.
 This should tell you the mileage at the time of its last MOT and you should clarify that this matches the figure on the dashboard of the car.